Zoom AI Companion

 Enable AI Companion in Zoom

-To enable AI Companion in your Zoom account:
+To change AI Companion settings in your Zoom account:

 Please note that enabling these features applies to meetings you host.
 Your experience as a participant depends on the settings enabled by the meeting host.